koutmeridis/koutmeridis.github.io/index.md

 <hr>
 <font size="+1">Policy</font>

-<a href="https://results2021.ref.ac.uk/impact/17430be1-20f5-4b8e-9860-955fdca1e6c5?page=1">REF Impact Case Study - Increasing financial recoveries using insights from behavioural economics: A co-designed intervention with NHS Scotland</a>
+<a href="https://results2021.ref.ac.uk/impact/17430be1-20f5-4b8e-9860-955fdca1e6c5?page=1">REF Impact Case Study - Increasing financial recoveries for NHS using behavioural economics insights</a>.
 Joint with Counter Fraud Services, NHS Prevention Team to recover £1-5 million per year.
 Awards: “NHS Excellence in Innovation Award” and “Glasgow University KE Award in Policy”.

 <a href="https://www.youngacademyofscotland.org.uk/wp-content/uploads/BREXIT_the_impact_on_scotland.pdf">Brexit and the Scottish Economy: Risks, Opportunities and the Revenge of the Disadvantaged</a>.
 In: Brexit: The Impact on Scotland.
 Royal Society of Edinburgh, Young Academy of Scotland, 2017.